i5haledi/Add-a-chatbot-to-my-website/README.md

 # Add-a-chatbot-to-my-website
-In this repositoriy, I added a chatbot into my website to help visitors and answer their questions.
-I use Tidio chatpot, which is a live chat plugin to help make unlimited contacts and conversations.
+In this repository, I added a chatbot into my website to help visitors and answer their questions.
+I use Tidio chatbot, which is a live chat plugin to help make unlimited contacts and conversations.

 # How it works?
 by visiting the website: https://arspeechtotext.000webhostapp.com/